 CHT offers medical gas services to help you reach your compliance goals.
 To help you navigate through these challenges, start with a free 30-minute discovery call.

-The strategies could include transferring the risk, to another party, avoiding the risk, reducing the negative effect and accepting some or all of the consequences of a particular risk.”
-Nadeem Baig, HSE
+The strategies could include transferring the risk to another party, avoiding the risk, reducing the negative effect, and accepting some or all of the consequences of a particular risk.”

 6 Steps to Provide a Remedy for an Identified Risk

-There are specific steps to carrying out a a risk assessment...
+There are six specific steps to carrying out a risk assessment to achieve the following:

 - Identify the hazards